emcuttsy/monoglot-anxiety/content/english/blog/why-i-don-t-like-to-gendern-in-german-and-why-i-do-it-anyways.md

 * 99 women + 1 man: _Ärzte_ (masculine, plural)
 * 100 women: _Ärztinnen_ (feminine, plural)

-Notice how a mixed group always takes the masculine form, even if it is mostly women.
+A mixed group always takes the masculine form, even if it is mostly women.

-Even further — and more important for understanding _gendern_ — is the concept of the **generic masculine**.
+If you're talking about the concept of "doctor" or "doctors" in general (i.e., when sex isn't known or doesn't matter), the traditional solution is to use the **generic masculine comes.**

-Essentially, when speaking in general about the concept of "doctor" or "doctors," or about some undetermined doctor whose gender isn't known or important, you'd use the masculine _Arzt_ or _Ärzte_ (plural).
+The generic masculine is the use of masculine words to describe concepts in general or groups of people whose gender isn't known (or mixed groups).
+For instance, to speak about the concept of "doctor" or "doctors," or about some undetermined doctor whose gender isn't known or important, you'd use the masculine _Arzt_ or _Ärzte_ (plural) — even if you don't only have males in mind.

-But while masculine words can refer to women, feminine words can _only_ refer to women.
-When used to speak in general about groups or individuals, they're restricted to only female people:
+But while the generic masculine can include women, feminine words almost always _only_ refer to women and cannot by any stretch of the imagination include men.

+Basically, masculine is to rectangle as feminine is to square  — masculine words describe the general category to which the feminine special cases belong.

+Confused?
+Maybe this helps:

 The concept "doctors" in general: _Ärzte_ (masculine, plural) The concept of "female doctors" in general: _Ärztinnen_ (feminine, plural)